odinuv/web/articles/http/index.md

 {: .note}
-Do not be worried, the *DELETE* verb does not actually delete your files in a standard web server, those other verbs are mainly used by applications to build REST API.
-The *CONNECT* keyword is used by HTTP proxy servers to make tunnels.
+Do not be worried, the *DELETE* verb does not actually delete your files in a standard web server, those other verbs are mainly used by applications to build [REST API](/articles/web-applications/rest-api/).
+The *CONNECT* verb is used by HTTP proxy servers to make tunnels.

 ### Headers
 There are many HTTP headers, some of them are specific for the request, some of them are specific for the response and